Ordre National des Experts-Comptables et des Comptables Agréés du Burkina Faso

 Nationally, ONECCA-BF has been supporting the accreditation of Joseph Ki Zerbo University and the University of Ouagadougou by the WAEMU.
 The accreditation would verify that the university offers the same courses and syllabi of the regional Higher Education Degree in Accounting and Financial Management (DESCOGEF—for Certified Accountants) and Degree in Accounting and Finance Expertise (DECOFI—for Chartered Accountants) training that is necessary to pass the qualifications’ exam and practice within any of the WAEMU member states.
 In 2019, the accreditation was approved for the 2020–2021 school cycle, which is operational as of the date of the assessment.
 ONECCA-BF members serve as lecturers at the universities.

-Over the course of 2018–2019, the institute has outlined plans to develop a resource library for members and explore the possibility of including an assessment of local business and tax regulations as part of IPD.
+The institute states it is exploring the possibility of including an assessment of local business and tax regulations as part of IPD.
 ONECCA-BF will organize an integration session for any candidates who passed examinations in non-WAEMU countries.
 The institute is also preparing to establish a Training Institute for Accounting Technicians as part of the World Bank’s Foundational Accounting and Financial Management Skills Enhancement Program (FASE) Project.

-Furthermore, ONECCA-BF indicates it is active on a regional level in regards to educational matters.
+Finally, ONECCA-BF indicates it is active on a regional level regarding educational matters.
 It has contributed to initiatives of the Pan African Federation of Accountants such as commenting on exposure drafts, establishing an educational committee within PAFA, and setting the framework for a common contents project for accountancy education.

 SMO 3: International Standards on Auditing

-The Organization for the Harmonization of Business Law in Africa (OHADA) has been revising regional regulation in order to harmonize auditing standards with international best practice.
+The Organization for the Harmonization of Business Law in Africa (OHADA) has been revising regional regulation to harmonize auditing standards with international best practice.
 In June 2017, OHADA issued regulation stating that all member states must adopt ISA as issued by the IAASB.